at*mineer

 Note that the author and date are recognised tags and thus preserved in the resulting comment - but if these are not set as 'legal' entries in your templates, they can be removed by simply executing ths DocComment command a second time to update the new comment.
 (Note also that the 'remarks' was not supplied, so a new auto-generated entry is added that records the author/date of the conversion).
 However, as you can see, Atomineer does the bulk of the conversion work for you.

-Visual Studio provides a powerful built-in Visual Basic Macro system that provides excellent access to many of the internal functions of the IDE.
-These can be used to pre-process legacy documentation comments to convert them into a format that Atomineer can parse.
+These macros, or commands exposed from addins/extensions, can be used to pre-process legacy documentation comments to convert them into a format that Atomineer can parse.
 Atomineer can then apply its formatting and layout rules to complete the task of converting the comments to the new format.

 /***********************************************************